Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 These three sisters, Elais, Oeno, and Spermo—called the WINEGROWERS—are the daughters of King Anius of Delos, son of Apollo and Rhoeo, daughter of Staphylus 1, son of Ariadne, daughter of Minos 2.

-Their father
+Their relatives

 Their gift

-There was rich profit in them, and because of it Agamemnon, who at the time was engaged in his campaign against Troy, kidnapped them, and keeping them by force, bade them feed the Achaean army.
-The WINEGROWERS could in time escape and take refuge in the islands of Euboea and Andros.
+To the WINEGROWERS (Elais, Oeno, and Spermo) Dionysus 2 granted the power of producing oil, wine and corn from anything they touched.
+There was rich profit in them, and therefore Agamemnon, who at the time was engaged in his foolish campaign against Troy, kidnapped them.
+And keeping them by force, bade them feed the Achaean army.
+The WINEGROWERS could later escape and take refuge in the islands of Euboea and Andros.
 But as war was threatened unless they were surrendered, the WINEGROWERS were given back.
-However, when they were about to be chained, the WINEGROWERS cried to Dionysus 2 for help, and the god restored their freedom by turning them into white doves.
+However, when they were about to be chained, the three sisters cried to Dionysus 2 for help, and the god restored their freedom by turning them into white doves.

 Family